 This Act does not apply on or after transition day except as provided in Part 6.

-[Section 5A inserted by No. 22 of 2016 s.
+[Section 5A inserted: No. 22 of 2016 s.
 6.]

 6. Construction of Act

 This Act shall be read and construed subject to the Commonwealth of Australia Constitution Act, and so as not to exceed the legislative powers of the Parliament of this State, to the intent that, where any provision therein would, but for this section, be construed as being in excess of those powers, it shall nevertheless be deemed to be validly enacted to the extent to which it is not in excess of those powers; and to the extent to which it is so in excess, or is repugnant to a law of the Commonwealth, be deemed to be severable from the other provisions of this Act, and not to affect the validity or operation thereof.